-Here, we use "task" to refer to Gotz and Zhou's interaction characterization for visual analysis tools [34], which defines tasks and sub-tasks as "high-level, logical structures of a user's analytic process, such as the user's cognitive goals and sub-goals."
-For convenience, and due to their similarity, we refer to both as "task" for the remainder of the manuscript as their distinction is not critical for our present contributions.
+Here, we use "task" to refer to Gotz and Zhou's interaction characterization for visual analysis tools [34], which defines tasks and sub-tasks as "high-level, logical structures of a user's analytic process, such as the user's cognitive

 Fig. 2.
 Example free-text label trial where participants were asked to provide a 1 to 2 sentence description of what type of task was performed in the visualized interaction log.
 Interaction logs were summarized in a visualization in each trial, which showed the location for each of MAGI's five visualizations in differently colored rectangles, and mouse activity with a black heatmap overlay.
 Users could watch the mouse and tooltips appear/disappear by using the playback button and two sliders to change time.
 The timeline below the sliders showed mouse movement (orange), click (red), and scroll (purple) events.
-Users could play the log by clicking on a $10 \times$ playback button or manually control playback with two sliders (top: whole-log, bottom: small adjustments to top).
+Users could play the log by clicking on a $10 \times$ playback button or manually control playback with two sliders (top).